-8. Any information not already included above that is required to be filed in the annual report to the California Debt and Investment Advisory Commission.
+x.
+Any information not already included above that the Issuer is required to file in its annual report pursuant to the provisions of the Mello-Roos Community Facilities Act of 1982, as amended, with the California Debt and Investment Advisory Commission.